 Then, still the mind of the refined SotapannaDhamma body within the middle of the Dhamma sphere which forms the refined Sotapanna Dhamma body, one will see the primary path sphere.
 Rest one's mind still in the middle of this sphere, one will see the Sila Sphere.
 Still one's mind further in the middle of Sila Sphere, one will see Samadhi Sphere.
 Rest one's mind still inside the Samadhi Sphere, one will see Panna Sphere.
-Then, still one's mind inside the Panna Sphere, one will see the Vimutti Sphere.
-Resting one's mind inside the Vimutti Sphere, one will see the Vimuttinanadassana Sphere.
+Then, still one's mind inside the Vimutti Sphere. the Panna Sphere, one Resting will see one's mind inside the Vimutti Sphere, one will see the Vimuttinanadassana Sphere.
 Resting one's mind still further in the middle of Vimuttinanadassana Sphere, one will see the Sakadagami Dhamma body which is twenty meters in lap-width and twenty meters in sitting height.
 This body is clearer than the previous Dhamma body.

 Still the mind of the Sakadagami Dhamma body within the middle of the Dhamma sphere which forms the SakadagamiDhamma body, one will see the primary path sphere.
 Rest one's mind still in the middle of this sphere, one will see the Sila Sphere.
 Still one's mind further in the middle of Sila Sphere, one will see Samadhi Sphere.
 Rest one's mind still inside the Samadhi Sphere, one will see Panna Sphere.
 Then, still one's mind inside the Panna Sphere, one will see the Vimutti Sphere.
 Resting one's mind inside the Vimutti Sphere, one will see the Vimuttinanadassana Sphere.
-Resting one's mind still further in the middle of Vimuttinanadassana Sphere, one will see the refined Sakadagami Dhamma body which is twenty meters in lap-width and twenty meters in sitting height.
+Resting one's still further in mind the middle of Vinuttinanadassana Sphere, one will see the refined Sakadagami Dhamma body which is twenty meters in lap-width and twenty meters in sitting height.
 This body is clearer than the previous Dhamma body.

 Next, still the mind of the refined Sakadagami Dhamma body within the middle of the Dhamma sphere which forms the refined Sakadagami Dhamma body, one will see the primary path sphere.
 Rest one's mind still in the middle of this sphere, one will see the Sila Sphere.
 Still one's mind further in the middle of Sila Sphere, one will see Samadhi Sphere.
 Rest one's mind still inside the Samadhi Sphere, one will see Panna Sphere.
-Then, still one's mind inside the Panna Sphere, one will see the Vimutti Sphere.
-Resting one's mind inside the Vimutti Sphere, one will see the Vimuttinanadassana Sphere.
+Then, still one's mind inside the Panna Sphere, one will see the Vimutti Sphere, one's mind inside the Vimutti Sphere, one will see the Vimutti Sphere.
+Resting one's mind still further in the middle of Sila Sphere.
+Resting one's mind inside the Vimutti Sphere, one will see the Vimutti Sphere.
 Resting one's mind still further in the middle of Vimuttinanadassana Sphere, one will see the Anagami Dhamma body which is thirty meters in lap-width and thirty meters in sitting height.
 This body is clearer than the previous Dhamma body.